Pakistan To File Review Appeal On Reko Diq Case: AGP - UrduPoint

 Pakistan To File Review Appeal On Reko Diq Case: AGP

-Attorney General of Pakistan (AGP) Anwar Mansoor Khan Wednesday said Pakistan would take up the Reko Diq case soon and file review appeal in this regard
+Attorney General of Pakistan (AGP) Anwar Mansoor Khan has said Pakistan would take up the Reko Diq case soon and file review appeal in regard

-Talking to a private news channel, he said the appeal for review of the case would be filed before the new bench.
+Talking to a private news channel on Thursday, he said the appeal for review of the case would be filed before the new bench.

 To a question, he said final decision about Avenfield case was still pending.

-A cell had been formed to deal with agreements of foreign companies, he added.

-Payments were not being made to Independent Power Producers (IPPs), he said adding further agreements could be signed with IPPs.
+He said a cell had been formed to deal with agreements of foreign companies.
+Payments were not being made to Independent Power Producers (IPPs), he said adding further agreements may be signed with IPPs.

 He said Karkey case would be heard in January next year.